• Skip to primary navigation

 Make ahead option

-The next day, take the dough balls out of the refrigerator and soften each one a little bit in your hands.
-Then shape and bake them.
+The next day, remove the dough balls from the refrigerator and soften each one slightly in your hands before shaping them into ropes and forming the cookies.
+Then bake as directed.

 Tips for success

-• Rubbing the orange zest into the sugar by hand helps to release all the oils, making the cookies more aromatic.
+• Rub the orange zest into the sugar.
+Doing this by hand releases the natural oils and makes the cookies more aromatic.

-• Only use as much flour as needed for the dough to come together.
+• Do not add too much flour.
+Only add enough for the dough to come together.

-• Resting the dough for about 20-30 minutes will make it easier to shape the cookies.
+• Let the dough rest for 20-30 minutes.
+This makes it easier to roll and shape the cookies.

-• Weigh each piece of dough before shaping so that all the cookies are the same size & bake evenly.
+• Weigh each piece of dough before shaping.
+This ensures the cookies are the same size and bake evenly.

 Frequently asked questions